Stories by Storie

 Not only can money be an incredible motivator for even the most reluctant student, but there is a wonderful opportunity to teach some real-world lessons as well as create learning opportunities.
 I primarily use a classroom economy to teach basic financial literacy and to manage and reward student behavior.

 When I first started using classroom money I wanted to have my own bank, but didn’t want it to look vastly different my my teaching partner’s bank.
-When I started teaching solo again, I considered making new money.
-However, copies are counted and it just didn’t seem worth it to make a whole new batch of money just because I wanted to.
-I am a little excited that I have an excuse to make new money this year – the principal’s name currently listed on my money is now retired.
-Either way, here is what my classroom money looks like:
+When I started teaching solo again, I created new money.

-I am a teacher who LOVES alliteration and am fortunate to have a last name that works well with the word ‘bank’.
-In my bank I have $1, $5, $10, and $100 bills and each bill is copied onto a different color of paper.
+In my bank I have $1, $5, $10, $20, $50, and $100 bills (each bill uses a different color of paper (hello, Astrobrights).
 I find these denominations are highly appropriate for second graders who need practice skip counting and making change.
-I have contemplated making $20 and $50 bills to coordinate with real-world money and might just do so when I create my new bills (not to mention splurging on some Astrobrights copy paper).

 Each bill is about 2-in. x 5-in. in size.
-All of my bills are kept in two containers purchased from The Dollar Store.
+I keep money inside containers purchased from The Dollar Store.
 I have also tried storing them in pencil boxes (the same ones my students use), but I found that the money would slide around or I would have some bills facing one way and another stack on the end facing a different way.
 It just bothered me.

 This is where the real-world lessons come in.
 How do adults make money?
-They are paid for doing their jobs (you can read more about how I use classroom jobs here).
+They are paid for doing their job, so my students have classroom jobs.
 Throughout the week, students can earn money for any number of things.
 For example, students who hold classroom jobs each week earn money on a weekly basis according to the payroll.
 Money is also earned for following rules, showing good character, putting extra effort into school work, and being responsible.
-It’s also important to note that money can be taken away when a student chooses not to follow the classroom rules.
+It’s also important to note that money is taken away when a student chooses not to follow the classroom rules.

 During the day I will carry money around in my hand as I walk around the room.
 I will quietly lay money on student desks as I observe the behaviors I am looking for.
 When I am at the document camera and I need to give out money, I will say a student’s name, hold up the bill, and continue teaching.